donnatopia/algorithms-practice/toy-problems/8. Shuffle Deck/shuffleDeck.md

         - place the card at the obj at the random index
         - set isPlaced to true
   - return the values of the object

+- Plan B (in-place swap):
+  - iterate through the lenght of the deck
+    - select a random index
+    - define the card as the deck at the current index
+    - define randomCard as the deck at the random index
+    - redefine card as randomCard
+    - redfine randomCard as card
+  - return the deck

 ## <a href='./shuffleDeck.test.js'>About the Tests</a>